AVMG20/php-simple-utilities/docs/Validator.md

+Certainly!
+Below is the updated `Validator` class documentation with more practical examples and explanations, including support for nested arrays.

 # Validator Class Documentation

 The `Validator` class provides a straightforward way to validate arrays of data against a set of rules.
 This class allows for easy definition and execution of validation rules with custom error messages.